-AI-powered insights are one of the main talking points relating to GA 4.
-Whilst this functionality is nothing new, the ability for GA 4 to automatically spot different trends and report this to digital marketers is immense.
-The AI-powered insights have the ability to highlight surging demands for different products providing, predict churn rates and forecast the amount of revenue business could potentially earn from a specific demographic and market segment.
+AI-powered insights are one of the main talking points relating to GA4.
+Whilst this functionality is nothing new, the ability for GA4 to automatically spot different trends and report this to digital marketers is immense.
+The AI-powered insights have the ability to highlight surging demands for different products, predict churn rates and forecast the amount of revenue a business could potentially earn from a specific demographic and market segment.

 The menu on the left-hand side is drastically different with the addition of lifecycle and other sub-sections such as monetisation and retention to name a few.
 It is now much easier to create new audiences through the configure -> audiences section.
 Overall this new modern look for analytics is something that many will learn to love.

-Cross-platform tracking and integrations with Google Ads.
-As marketers, we are now able to benefit from the enhanced tracking that GA 4 offers.
+As marketers, we are now able to benefit from the enhanced tracking that GA4 offers.
 We can now get the most from our audiences with cross-platform tracking.
-This means that anyone who visits via an app and is then redirected to the web version and converts on the web version, will automatically be removed from audiences so that retargeting ads are not shown to that user.
+This means that anyone who visits via an app and is then redirected to the web version and converts to the web version will automatically be removed from audiences so that retargeting ads are not shown to that user.

-Because of this, Google has since added the ability to create UA tracking codes when setting up new analytics accounts.
-This allows marketers to create the old style of analytics account and also a combination of GA 4 and UA.
+After the announcement, Google added the ability to create UA tracking codes when setting up new analytics accounts.
+This allows marketers to create the old style of analytics account and also a combination of GA4 and UA.
 It is extremely easy to do this by following the steps below:

 - Hit the ‘show advanced options’ when setting up your new GA account:

 - Decide if you want to set up an account for both GA and UA or just UA.
-Creating an account for both GA 4 and UA will create two properties with connected site tags which meaning only one tag needs to be added to your website:
+Creating an account for both GA4 and UA will create two properties with connected site tags which means only one tag needs to be added to your website:

-Once set up you will be asked to add the tracking code to your website through adding to the <head> of every page or the easier and recommended way through Google Tag Manager.
+Once set up you will be asked to add the tracking code to your website by adding to the <head> of every page or the easier and recommended way through Google Tag Manager.

 As a leading digital marketing agency in Bristol, we are proud to serve businesses of all sizes in getting them converting online.
 We are one of few Google Premier Partners and Facebook Partners in the UK, with numerous industry partnerships that can help enhance your performance across a range of channels, including SEO, PPC, Paid Social and Web Development to name but a few.
 If you’d like to know more about what we can do to help you simply get in touch today.